kilipan/nasin-toki/README.md

 It is answered the same way as the `X ala X` question.

 Example:
-`lete li lon ma sina anu seme` - "Is it cold where you are?"
+`ma sina li lete anu seme` - "Is it cold where you are?"
 `lete. taso suno pini li seli a` - "Yes, but yesterday it was very warm!"

 ### `seme`
 If we replace the thing that is asked for with `seme`, we can ask an open question.
 Using this construction, we ask the listener to fill the place of `seme` with the appropriate information.
-These types of question are best answered with a full sentence.
+These types of question are often answered with a full sentence.
+You may also just say the phrase in question.

 Examples:
 `jan seme li toki` - "Who is speaking?"